remvze/relaxer/CONTRIBUTING.md

 3. A project maintainer will review your PR and provide feedback if necessary.
 4. Once your PR is approved, it will be merged into the `main` branch.

+## License

+By contributing, you agree that your contributions will be licensed under the project's [LICENSE](LICENSE).

 ## Thank You!

 Thank you for considering contributing to Relaxer!
 Your contributions are greatly appreciated and help to improve the project for everyone.